asvesj/powerflex-csi/README.md

 <br> g.	'csi-vxflex-install.yml'
 <br>   - make sure you change all 'jono' references to your username
 <br>   - change the directory name as well
 <br>   - when modifying 'secret.yaml' you need to change the username and password to base64.
-To do that run this command: <br> echo -n USERNAME | base64 <br> echo -n PASSWORD | base64 <br>
+To do that run this command: <br> echo -n USERNAME | base64 <br> echo -n PASSWORD | base64
 <br>   - under the 'myvalues.yaml' section replace the existing PowerFlex parameters with your PowerFlex system, eg. MDM IPs, storage pool name, etc <br>

 5. Zip all the files under the /demo/ directory named demo.zip